davetang/ensembldb/README.md

 # Rattus norvegicus

+## Getting started

 This work was motivated by the fact that the Ensembl version 113 archive does not contain rat references, which means I can't use Biomart.
 Looking through `ensembldb_databases.txt`, the database I need is `rattus_norvegicus_core_113_72`.
-I need a single lookup table that connects Ensembl gene IDs with their associated Gene Ontology terms.
+I need a single lookup table that connects Ensembl gene IDs with their associated Gene Ontology (GO) terms.
 Looking through the schema, it seems the table that I need is [ontology_xref](https://www.ensembl.org/info/docs/api/core/core_schema.html#ontology_xref).

 * This table associates Evidence Tags to the relationship between EnsEMBL objects and ontology accessions (primarily GO accessions).
 * The relationship to GO that is stored in the database is actually derived through the relationship of EnsEMBL peptides to SwissProt peptides, i.e. the relationship is derived like this: ENSP -> SWISSPROT -> GO And the evidence tag describes the relationship between the SwissProt Peptide and the GO entry.